 There has been a shift towards the remote working model in the past couple of years.
 This change has been possible due to advancements in digital technology and to some extent due to the cultural shift as well.
 Thanks to the cloud contact center technology, the agents who were earlier tied to their desks attending calls have gained flexibility and work-life balance.

-Managing remote contact center can be tricky if you have not thought through the idea.
+Managing a remote contact center can be tricky if you have not thought through the idea.
 Below is everything that you want to know to manage virtual call center agents.

 Benefits of Remote Call Center Agents